The Forte Law Team | Employment Law, Labour Law, Workplace Human Rights Law

 Local and Community Integration

 At Forte Law, we are all locals.
-After years working for leading firms in Vancouver, we are very happy to have eliminated our commutes and to be serving clients in and around our Surrey community.
+After years working for leading firms in Vancouver, we are very happy to have eliminated our commutes and to be serving clients in and around our Surrey, Langley and North Vancouver communities.

-Don't Live in Surrey?
+Don’t live in Surrey, Langley or the North Shore?
 We can still help

 We advise employees across BC

-We work with clients outside Surrey from as close as Langley, White Rock, and Delta to as far as Vancouver Island, Northern BC and in the Interior.
+We work with clients from as close as Vancouver, Delta, Burnaby and Richmond to as far as Vancouver Island, Northern BC and in the Interior.
 We can assist with almost any employment law issue by email or phone.

 Sample Testimonials from Google about Forte Law